maximemulder/clam/README.md

 Does this interpreter, and particularly its type checking, actually work ?

 It should.
-I do not have a mathematical proof of correctness (I hope I will one day !), but I have a decent amount of tests and have tried to design the code carefully.
-What I can ensure is that all the examples in this file and in the `tests` directory work.
+I do not have a proof of correctness yet, but I have a decent amount of tests and have tried to design the code carefully.
+I can ensure that all the examples in this file and in the `tests` directory work.

 There may be a few bugs remaining with higher-kinded types, especially when interacting with other features such as unions and intersections.
 However, I want to eventually simplify the representation of these types in the future so I will wait until I do so to polish them more thoroughly.